ibm-cloud-docs/containers/cs_limitations.md

 {: shortdesc}
 <br>

-If you anticipate reaching any of the following {{site.data.keyword.containerlong_notm}} limitations, [contact IBM Support](/docs/get-support?topic=get-support-getting-customer-support) and provide the cluster ID, the new quota limit, and the region, the region, and infrastructure provider in your support ticket.
+If you anticipate reaching any of the following {{site.data.keyword.containerlong_notm}} limitations, [contact IBM Support](/docs/get-support?topic=get-support-getting-customer-support) and provide the cluster ID, the new quota limit, the region, and infrastructure provider in your support ticket.
 {: tip}

 ## Service and quota limitations